 I hold a Bachelor's degree in Psychology and a Master's in Mental Health Counseling from Lewis & Clark College.
 I worked with Philip Zimbardo on curriculum for promoting a Growth Mindset and principles of Positive Psychology.
 I completed my internship at the Mindful Experiential Therapy Counseling Center (M.E.T.A.), where I received training in the Hakomi Method and Body-Centered awareness.
 I currently serve on the board of Existential Humanistic NW, where I curate the blog.
 I became a therapist because I am inspired by the way we humans make meaning of and transform our experiences.
 I too have benefited from the non-judgmental and embracing space of a good therapeutic relationship in which to explore my own being, and I feel passionate about holding this space for my clients.
 Because I believe therapy has so much to do with cultivating a genuine connection, I encourage you to trust your intuition.
 If you think we might be a good fit, feel free to reach out for a free consultation!

-As a Registered Intern in the State of Oregon, I practice under the supervision of Bob Edelstein, LMFT, MFT.
+As a Professional Counselor Associate in the State of Oregon, I practice under the supervision of Bob Edelstein, LMFT, MFT.

 My fee structure works as follows: